gershnik/wsdd-native/doc/wsddn.8.md

 `log-file` = "path"
 : Same as `--log-file` command line option

+`log-os-log` = true/false
+: This setting is only available on macOS.
+Setting it to `true` is the same as `--log-os-log` command line option

 `member-of` = "Workgroup/_name_" | "Domain/_name_"
 : Report whether the host is a member of a given workgroup or domain.
 To specify a workgroup use "Workgroup/name" syntax.
 To specify a domain use "Domain/name".
 The "workgroup/" and "domain/" prefixes are not case sensitive.
 If not specified workgroup/domain membership is detected from SMB configuration.
 If no SMB configuration is found it is set to a workgroup named WORKGROUP.
 The equivalent command line options are `--domain` and `--workgroup`.